arunrawlani/iOSTutorial_HackMcGill/README.md

 * 7 Drag a Segmented Control from the Object Browser into its place (use the guides to position it).
 * 8 In the Attributes Inspector, change the segments from 2 to 3.

 Now run the simulator.
-The fields seems completely off.
+The fields look completely off.
 This is because we havent set constraints for them yet.

 ####Setting constraints for the Added Elements####

-So to make sure that all the textfields look the same lets set some constraints for them.
+So to make sure that all the textfields look the same let us set some constraints for them.

 * 1 Click on the first text field to select it.
 * 2 Hold shift and click on the other two text fields to select them as well.
 Not the segmented control.
 * 3 Open the pin menu, check width, enter 85 and click add 3 constraints to apply the changes.
 * 4 Click on the segmented control and do the same but set the width to 125

-If you check using the simulator, the constraints are still broken.
+You can verify using the simulator, the constraints are still broken.
 We will be fixing them using Stacked Views.

 ####Using Stacked Views####